Galactic Archaeology

 tSNE

-Khalatyan, A., Anders, F., Chiappini, C.; et al. (2024), Transferring spectroscopic stellar labels to 217 million Gaia DR3 XP stars with SHBoost, to be submitted
+Khalatyan, A., Anders, F., Chiappini, C.; et al. (2024), Transferring spectroscopic stellar labels to 217 million Gaia DR3 XP stars with SHBoost, A&A, accepted

 Casamiquela, L.; Castro-Ginard, A., Anders, F., Soubiran, C. (2021), The (im)possibility of strong chemical tagging, A&A, 654, A151